alesscamma/challengeHub/README.md

 Illustrations by Matheus (source: http://www.glazestock.com)
 ## Usage
+Fork, clone and run 'npm start'

-To sign up and check out this awesome platform go to: https://challenge-hub.herokuapp.com/
+For deployed verion - to sign up and check out this awesome platform go to: https://challenge-hub.herokuapp.com/

 ## Support
 For any issues please contact getchallenged42@gmail.com